-The discharge conveyor consists of three parts: the outer link, the lower link (adjusted up and down with a hydraulic cylinder) and the basket (the bottom part where the tomatoes drop into from the hand sort belt).
+The discharge conveyor consists of four parts: the outer link, the middle link, the bottom discharge and the basket (the bottom part where the tomatoes drop into from the hand sort belt).

-When the tomato flow is heavy, the lower link should be as close to the truck or as low as possible to prevent fruit from rolling back and bouncing over the side.
+When the tomato flow is heavy, the middle link should be as close to the truck or as low as possible to prevent fruit from rolling back and bouncing over the side.
 The basket can be used to retain tomatoes until a truck can be positioned under the conveyor.